Interstate 280 Ohio

 Overview

 Interstate 280 stems north from I-80/90 (Ohio Turnpike) and Ohio State Route 420 north from Leymoyne to the cities of Northwood, Oregon and Toledo in northwestern Ohio.
-Interstate 280 travels over the Maumee River across the Veterans’ Glass City Skyway, a cable stay bridge that opened to traffic on June 24, 2007.
-The towers supporting the 1.6 mile long span top out at 403 feet.1,2
+Interstate 280 travels over the Maumee River across the Veterans' Glass City Skyway, a cable stay bridge that opened to traffic on June 24, 2007.
+The towers supporting the 1,225 foot long main span top out at 403 feet 3 inches.
+Including the approach viaducts, the overall bridge is 8,800 feet in length (Toledo Blade, 2007).

 History